NimaTorbati/nuclei_annotation/README.md

 - Follow the instructions to add a Fiji update site to your Fiji installation: https://imagej.net/update-sites/following
 - When prompted for the update site info, enter the following: URL: https://sites.imagej.net/Spreka/ and Name: AnnotatorJ
 - Restart Fiji after the update
 - Download "models.zip" from: https://github.com/spreka/annotatorj/releases/tag/v0.0.2-model and extract it.
-Then paste the "model" folder to where you have Fiji and in "plugins" folder (the model folder should contain three files: AnnotatorJconfig.txt, model_real.json and model_real_weights.h5)
+Then paste the "model" folder to where you have Fiji and in the "plugins" folder (the model folder should contain three files: AnnotatorJconfig.txt, model_real.json and model_real_weights.h5)
 #### instructions
 - Plugin --> AnnotatorJ
 - Open an image and choose instance segmentation